Charlotte Rampling: 1960s: Modelling career, starting as actress

 Rampling made her stage debut at the age of 14, singing French chansons with her sister at Bernays Institute in Stanmore.
 She began her career as a model and first appeared in a Cadbury advertisement.
 She was working as a secretary when she was noticed by a casting agent in the same building.
-She made uncredited appearances in two films directed by Richard Lester, his first film with the Beatles, A Hard Day's Night (1964), and as a water skier in The Knack ...and How to Get It (1965).
+She made uncredited appearances in two films directed by Richard Lester including his first film with the Beatles, A Hard Day's Night (1964), and as a water skier in The Knack ...and How to Get It (1965).
 In 1965, she was cast in the role of Meredith in the film Georgy Girl and was given a role by John Boulting in the comedy Rotten to the Core.
 In 1967, she starred opposite Yul Brynner in the adventure film The Long Duel.
 She also appeared alongside Franco Nero in the Italian film Sardinia Kidnapped (Sequestro di persona) (1968), directed by Gianfranco Mingozzi.

-On television, Rampling played the gunfighter Hana Wilde in "The Superlative Seven", a 1967 episode of The Avengers.
+On television, Rampling played the gunfighter Hana Wilde in "The Superlative Seven", a 1967 episode of The Avengers in which she knocked out John Steed.
 In 1969, she starred opposite Sam Waterston in the romance-drama Three, and in 1972, she starred opposite Robert Blake in the drama Corky and portrayed Anne Boleyn in the costume drama Henry VIII and His Six Wives.
-After this, her acting career blossomed in both English and French cinema.
+After this, her career flourished and she found notable work in both English and French cinema.

 Despite an early flurry of success, she told The Independent: "We weren't happy.
 It was a nightmare, breaking the rules and all that.
 Everyone seemed to be having fun, but they were taking so many drugs they wouldn't know it anyway."

 Rampling has performed controversial roles.
 In 1969, in Luchino Visconti's The Damned (La Caduta degli dei), she played a young wife sent to a Nazi concentration camp.
 Critics praised her performance, and it cast her in a whole new image: mysterious, sensitive, and ultimately tragic.
-"The Look," as her co-star Dirk Bogarde called it, became her trademark.
+"The Look", as her co-star Dirk Bogarde called it, became her trademark.